 Annual Proof of Income - Income documentation must be provided with your annual renewal.

 Loan forgiveness opportunity - After you make 20-25 years of qualifying payments, your remaining loan balance(s) may be forgiven.

 These repayment plans also work for Public Service Loan Forgiveness.

-Interest subsidy - REPAYE, IBR and PAYE offer interest subsidies for some or all of your loans.
+Interest subsidy - SAVE (formerly the REPAYE program), IBR and PAYE offer interest subsidies for some or all of your loans.

 Learn more about Income-Driven Repayment Plans